Latin tenses: Perfect infinitive

-Perfect infinitive with
+Perfect passive with

 Occasionally a perfect passive infinitive is found formed with fuisse instead of esse.
 The meaning of the two forms is different.
 The perfect infinitive with esse merely refers to an event which took place before the time of the verb of speaking (e.g. ('he reported that Marcellus had been killed').
 Thus there are two times involved, the time of the verb of speaking and the time of the event referred to.
 But when the perfect infinitive has fuisse there are three times involved: the time of the verb of the speaking, the reference time, and a time earlier still when the event took place.

 Just as a perfect tense can describe a current situation (e.g. 'he has died' = 'he is dead'), so a double perfect infinitive often describes a situation that existed at the time referred to, as in the following examples: